buehren/quarkus-1.5.0-mqtt-wildcard-problem/README.md

 ```

-## See it working with Quarkus 1.4.2-Final
+## Optional: See it working with Quarkus 1.4.2-Final
 ```
 git checkout master